J0rgeSerran0/FeedzUploaderTool/README.md

 - APIKey: API Key with read/write permissions to upload your NuGet packages into your repository
 - path: path where your NuGet packages are ready to be uploaded (*.nupkg)

+## More information
+Feedz.io is a web site to store and distribute your private NuGet and npm packages.

+For more information, access to [Feedz.io](https://feedz.io/)